AirWalker34/computer-graphics/README.md

 # computer-graphics
-Assignments for CS174A Introduction to Computer Graphics
+Assignments for CS174A Introduction to Computer Graphics (Three.js, GLSL).